CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-2.md

 ### Task 1 : To initialize the HDFS

-In this task you are initializing the HDFS for the Hadoop
+In this task, you are initializing the HDFS for the Hadoop

-1. To initialize the **HDFS** perform the following command in command prompt
+1. To initialize the **HDFS** perform the following command in the command prompt
    ```````
     hdfs namenode -format
    ```````
-   >Note : If you encounter any error while performing the above then perform the steps that is mentioned below.
+   >Note : If you encounter any error while performing the above then perform the steps that are mentioned below.
 1. Navigate to the [HDFS jar file](https://github.com/FahaoTang/big-data/blob/master/hadoop-hdfs-3.2.1.jar) and download it.

 1. Now place the downloaded file in C:\LabFiles\hadoop-3.2.1\etc\hadoop\hdfs

 ### Task 2 : Start HDFS and YARN daemons

-In this task you will start the daemons that are necessary while running Hadoop application.
+In this task, you will start the daemons that are necessary while running the Hadoop application.

 1. Run the following command to start HDFS daemons